senlin/remove-wp-update-nags/readme.txt

 Free WordPress plugin that removes all WP Update Nags, great for if you want to stay on WP 4.9.x and do not want to be constantly "reminded".

 == Description ==

+Free WordPress plugin that removes all WP Update Nags, great for if you want to stay on WP 4.9.x and do not want to be constantly "reminded".

 > GDPR-compliant: does not collect any user data